 Since 1991, Tami and her husband Steve have co-labored in three church plants and currently serve Walnut Creek Presbyterian Church in Columbus, Ohio.
 As associate director and co-founder of Parakaleo, she shares a life of gospel joy, hugs, and hope in Christ with church planting spouses and women in her community.
 Tami loves opening her home and mentoring women (chocolate is usually involved in both).
 She loves giving things away, which kept her from a career in sales, but led to the discovery of a passion for giving away hope in Christ.
 As crazy as it may sound, she enjoys attending her denomination’s General Assembly, going to church planting conferences, and serving at assessment centers.
 The daughter and sister of professional football coaches, Tami has become one herself, coaching women through life and ministry.
 She is a Creative Results Management Graduate Coach.
 Tami is a member of Steeler Nation and additional fanaticisms include organizing closets, drawers, homes, and churches.
 She is a retired nurse, a retired home school mom, and the sometimes tired but never retired mother of three.

 Joel received a Bachelor of Science in Business Administration from Samford University, where he met his wife, Holly.
-They have been members of Briarwood Presbyterian for almost 30 years, serving 18 of those years on the staff of the original Campus Outreach ministry.
-Joel’s roles included Administrator, Missionary Team Leader in Japan and Director of the Campus Outreach International Network (the mission sending agency of CO).
-In 2006, Joel became the first full-time director of Briarwood’s special needs ministry.
-In 2011, Joel accepted a call to join the staff of MNA Special Needs Ministries as Associate Director.
-Joel and Holly have a daughter in college and a son in high school.
+They have been members of Briarwood Presbyterian for over 30 years, serving 18 of those years on the staff of the original Campus Outreach ministry.
+Joel’s roles included Administrator, Missionary Team Leader in Japan and Director of the Campus Outreach International Network.
+In 2006, Joel became the first full-time director of Special Connections, Briarwood’s special needs ministry.
+In 2011, Joel accepted a call to join the staff of MNA Special Needs Ministries (now Engaging Disability) as Associate Director.
+Joel, Holly and their two grown children reside in Hoover, AL.

 Raised in a Christian home, I made a personal commitment to Christ at a youth rally at age 13, after realizing that “God has no grandchildren; only children!”
 During two years teaching at a mission school in South Korea, the Lord taught me what it was like to be the odd person out in another culture.
 When I returned stateside, it was with a new empathy for immigrants to the US.
 I began to volunteer tutoring immigrant children at the school my own children attended, and soon afterward started volunteering with others from my church in resettling refugees from Viet Nam.
 A few years later, the Lord led me to start a non-profit organization to serve immigrants, which I directed for 16 years.
 Next He then provided me with the opportunity to manage programs through the state refugee office, at that time known as the Maryland Office for New Americans (now the Maryland Office for Refugees and Asylees) until my retirement in 2011.
 A few months before retirement, I began praying that the Lord would show me how He could still use the knowledge and skills He had taught me, and I received the clearest answer I had ever received to any prayer: the Lord told me that I was to work with churches to assist them in understanding immigration and reaching out to immigrants.
 During the 2 years following my retirement I actively pursued opportunities to speak at churches and conferences, but the Lord’s plan came into clear focus when I was contacted by Mission to North America and offered the opportunity to become the new Refugee and Immigrant Ministry Director, a position I took on in July 2014.
 I am excited to have a “front row seat” to see what the Lord will do!